jbshouca/Cybersecurity/README.md

 # Cybersecurity Notes

-Personal reference and study notes covering Linux and Windows administration, networking, reconnaissance, exploitation, and post-exploitation techniques.
+Personal reference and study notes covering Linux and Windows administration, networking, wireless, reconnaissance, exploitation, and post-exploitation techniques.

 These notes are organized by topic.
 Each file is a self-contained reference for that area — commands, concepts, and workflows I've used or want to remember.